sentinel-hub/multi-temporal-super-resolution/hrnet/README.md

-The HighResNet model was adapted from [https://github.com/ElementAI/HighRes-net](Element AI HIghRes-net repository).
+The HighResNet model was adapted from [Element AI HIghRes-net repository](https://github.com/ElementAI/HighRes-net).